Unity-Technologies/ml-agents/protobuf-definitions/README.md

 ## Requirements

-* grpc 1.14.1
 * protobuf 3.6.0
+* grpcio-tools 1.11.1
+* Grpc.Tools 1.14.1

 ## Set-up & Installation

 Assume the ml-agents repository is checked out to a folder named $MLAGENTS_ROOT.
-First we will install protobuf and grpcio-tools via your terminal.
+First we will follow these steps once install protobuf and grpcio-tools via your terminal.
 **Note:** If you're using Anaconda, don't forget to activate the ml-agents environment first.

 `pip install protobuf==3.6.0 --force`